notofonts/math/documentation/building-math-fonts/index.md

 In FontForge, it can be set from _Element → Glyph Info → TeX & Math_, but it has to be done for the glyph and all its vertical variants individually.

 #### Size variants
 In math many glyphs need to vary in size, one example of this is big operators that was [discussed earlier](#scriptpercentscaledown-scriptscriptpercentscaledown).
-Another example is fences like brackets and parentheses that need to grow up to cover its content:
+Another example is delimiters like brackets and parentheses that need to grow up to cover its content:

 $$\nabla f(x_1,\dots,x_n) = \left(\frac{\partial f}{\partial x_1}, \dots, \frac{\partial f}{\partial x_n}\right)^T$$